luckyhandler/babylon_posts/Readme.md

 ## Architecture
 The app uses a feature module approach.
 In this case the feature modules are
-- postlist
+- `postlist` module
-- postdetails
+- `postdetails` module

+In a real life scenario this would probably have been one feature module but for demonstration purposes they are split into two now.

-Both rely on the
+All feature modules rely on the
-- core module
+- `core` module

-The core module contains all the dependencies which the feature modules need and also sets them up.
+The `core` module contains all the dependencies the feature modules need and also sets them up.
+It also shares the app's resources like colors, dimensions, strings, styles, themes, and typography.

+The
+- `app` module

-The app module then simply combines the needed feature modules by implementing them in it's own gradle file and coordinating there usage.
+then simply combines the needed feature modules by implementing them in it's own gradle file and coordinating their usage.
+The app follows the single activity pattern --> each feature module contains fragments which are displayed within this one activity.

+Navigation is achieved with Jetpack's Navigation Graph.
+The nav_graph.xml is also situated within the `app` module.

-Apart from that it uses a MVVM pattern with the ViewModel from Jetpack's Architecture Components and a repository pattern to be able to provide the data from different sources.
+Apart from that the application uses a MVVM pattern with the ViewModel from Jetpack's Architecture Components and a repository pattern to be able to provide the data from different sources.
 In this case the data sources are `network` and `memory cache`.
 Once the data is loaded it is retrieved from memory unless the `forceRefresh` flag is set.